kostya1F634/wu/README.md

 # wu — wallpaper updater
-This script update wallpaper for desktop and loock screen at the same time it moves the wallpaper to a special folder for all wallpapers.
+This script update KDE plasma's desktop and loock screen wallpaper simultaneously and at the same time it moves the wallpaper to a special folder for all wallpapers.
 ## Installation
 ### Requirements
 * make